-3 Although Chart 1 identifies proposed right-of-way widths, the exact right-of-way requirements and roadway alignments may vary depending on the final design and (or) the number of lanes proposed for each roadway.
-In addition, and where County-approved functional plans, centerline studies, or engineering plans indicating the ultimate roadway designs and alignments exist, the typical sections presented on those plans should be used if they require greater right-of-way than what is identified below.
-Additionally, in some instances, existing or potential vehicular demand in certain roadway corridors is so great that conventional roadway widenings will not satisfy the demand.
-In those cases, the approach to addressing such issues is outlined in TR-Policy 8 which provides a consolidation of Action Strategies from other portions of this chapter to specifically address the issue of roadways operating below level of service (LOS) "D."
+Although Table 2 identifies proposed right-of-way widths, the exact right-of-way requirements and roadway alignments may vary depending on the final design and (or) the number of lanes proposed for each roadway.
+In addition, and where County-approved functional plans, centerline studies, or engineering plans indicating the ultimate roadway designs and alignments exist, the typical sections presented on those plans should be used if they require greater right-of-way than what is identified in Table 2.
+Additionally, in some instances, extensive physical constraints or existing or potential vehicular demand in certain roadway corridors is so great that conventional road widening will not be feasible or will not satisfy the demand.